Roger-luo/blog/source/_posts/write-an-ad-in-one-day.md

 abstract type LeafNode <: AbstractNode end
 ```

 In PyTorch, a `Variable` is a multi-dimensional array (tensor) with a gradient (also store in a multi-dimensional array of the same size and data type).
-And it will accumulate the gradient if we backward propagate the graph for multiple times.
+And it will accumulate the gradient if we back-propagate the graph for multiple times.

-Accumulating is useful sometimes, when you want to calculate the expectation of the gradient, or manipulating a batch of data, but not always useful.
+Accumulating is sometimes useful, when you want to calculate the expectation of the gradient, or manipulate a batch of data, but not always useful.
 But anyway, we have an abstract type, we can define different flavored leaf nodes later.

 ```julia
 mutable struct Variable{T} <: LeafNode